monktastic/blog/pages/metaphysics/layers-of-mind.md

 ---

-For now, let us turn our attention to the very reasonable concern of *fear*.
+For now let us turn our attention to the very reasonable concern of *fear*.

 [>>Next<<](fear.html)